christinecha/gridfolio/README.md

 #### Adding/Updating Content

-All of the content in your Gridfolio is contained in the `Folio` variable in `myGridfolio.js`.
+All of the content in your Gridfolio is contained in the `gf_content` variable in `gridfolio.js`.
 Everything follows this simple structure:

 ```
 Folio = [